 It’s been a long winter but we are back to our old tricks.
 Here is one little project we worked on while it was still very much winter in early March.

-We have finally added Toe-Kicks to the Kitchen Cabinets.
+We have finally added Toe-Kicks to the Kitchen Cabinets, thanks to the Kitchen Cabinet Supplier in des moines ia we were able to get the best results.
 It’s a little change that makes the room feel so much more finished.
 For the uninitiated, toe-kicks are the piece of trim that go underneath the cabinets.
 In this picture from our 1 year anniversary in 2012, you can see how each cabinet has a gap in the toe-space underneath the cabinet.
 The toe-kick covers those gaps and is painted white to match the cabinets.
 It also covers any shims you used to level the cabinets.

 Wow, the cabinets have been in since December 2012!
 These toe-kicks were way overdue.